-To be awarded compensation following a fatal accident the dependents would have to show that had the deceased survived from his injuries, he would have been able to recover compensation in his own right.
-If his claim would have inevitably failed due to limitation problems then no claim can be found.
+To be awarded dependency claim compensation following a fatal accident, the dependents would have to show that had the deceased survived from their injuries, they would have been able to recover compensation in his or her own right.
+If the claim would have inevitably failed due to limitation problems, then no claim can be found.
 Any damages awarded is subject to reduction for contributory negligence.
 If the death of the deceased was caused by the negligence of one of his dependents, that negligence does not affect the claims of the other dependents, Dodds v Dodds QB 543.

 The Three Stage Test of a Fatal Accident Award

 Assessment of a fatal accident award can be very complicated which is why you should always instruct a specialist fatal accident solicitor.

 The assessment, simply put, is a 3 stage test:

 - 1. Establish the earning of the deceased, less living expenses – this gives what the court’s the annual dependence or what is called the “multiplicand”;

 - 2. The multiplicand is then multiplied by the number of years purchase, the “multiplier”;